 However, what if there was a power cut or the WiFi went out?
 What if there was a fire, earthquake or lockdown and you couldn’t access the school office?
 Would you still be able to get a message out to all parents quickly and easily using your SMS?

 Real emergencies need purpose-built emergency messaging

-New Zealand schools are generally confident with their method of communication…until an actual emergency occurs, and they realise there’s serious areas that need improvement.
+Schools are generally confident with their method of communication…until an actual emergency occurs, and they realise there’s serious areas that need improvement.

 How do you know if your communication channels are a bit ‘prehistoric’?
-Ask yourself the following.
+Ask yourself the following:

 Five questions to ask about your school communication strategy

 Do we have access to up-to-date family contact details?

 Do we have the ability to send emergency messages without access to power or school WiFi?